 This is a coach tour and your tour guide is Brian Shaw.

-TO SECURE YOUR PLACE TO THE BATTLE OF THE BULGE PLEASE PAY A 10% DEPOSIT ON THE BUTTONS BELOW.
+TO SECURE YOUR PLACE TO THE BATTLE OF THE BULGE PLEASE GET IN TOUCH OR PAY A 10% DEPOSIT ON THE BUTTONS BELOW.

 Brian Shaw is an Ex Warrant Officer in the Parachute Regiment who has been leading battlefield tours for the past twenty years.